jameselsey/jameselsey.github.io/_posts/2021-03-01-annotation-not-working-common-gotchas-with-spring.md

 title: "Spring annotations not working?
 Common gotcha in Spring"
 excerpt_separator: "<!--more-->"
 categories:
-  - Blog
+  - Java
 tags:
-  - jekyll
-  - wordpress
+  - java
-  - meta
+  - spring
 ---

 There's a very common gotcha with Spring annotations, it's caught me out in the past, and is certainly one of the things that I check when reviewing pull requests.
 Have a look at this example.